Luiscarlosvd/Luiscarlosvd/README.md

-### Hi there 👋 My name is Luis Carlos!
+### Hi there 👋 My name is Luis Valera!

-- 🙌 I'm a new student of Microverse
+- 🙌 Currently studying at Microverse.
-- 😁 I will be a really great programmer
+- 😁 Full Stack Web developer in process.
 - 🔆 I'm a fast learner and proactiveness